 Microsoft introduced the Kinect device for the Xbox 360, allowing users to play games with the use of their own body as the game controller.
 The Microsoft Kinect device eliminates the need for a physical game controller, fully immersing the user in the game environment.
 The Kinect uses an optical "eye" to detect the movement of the user and translates the movement into game control.

-Due to the popularity of the Kinect device for Xbox 360 (over 10 million units sold and shipped by March 9, 2011), Microsoft has announced they will be releasing a Kinect device designed for computer use.
+Due to the popularity of the Kinect device for Xbox 360 (over 10 million units sold by March 9, 2011), Microsoft announced they are releasing a Kinect device designed for computer use.
 They also released a Windows SDK package in June 2011, designed for use on Windows 7 systems.
 The SDK package allows developers to create applications based on the Kinect device and technology, for many different types of uses.